2026aim1008-johan-biju-george/CS509_AI1008_CS1011/assignment_01/README.md

 1. Compile the project.
 2. Run the executable.
-3. Generate the required graph test files (if they do not already exist).
+3. Generate the required graph test files.
 4. Select the desired algorithm (BFS, DFS, or SSSP).
 5. Enter the required input file or choose the appropriate test case.
 6. The program converts the adjacency-list input into CSR format.